AnasSallam1/survive/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.

-License
+# License
 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.

-Contact
+# Contact
-For any inquiries or issues, please open an issue on GitHub or contact the repository owner.
+For any inquiries or issues, please open an issue on GitHub or contact me.